jsh58/Genrich/README.md

 ```
   -g  <int>        Maximum distance between signif. sites (def.
 100)
 ```
 * This parameter sets the maximum distance between sites that achieve significance in order for them to be linked together into the same potential peak.
-It applies with both `-a` and `-l`.
+It applies in either peak-calling mode (`-a` and `-l`).
 <br><br>